bgigous/flask-webdev/content/notes.md

 You'll want to display buttons for follow/unfollow, and display how many you follow or who follow you.
 If you view a user page, you'll also be able to see if a user follows you.

+### filtering by all or followed
+cookies can only be set through a response/on a response object